carted/cloud-next-22-terraform/README.md

 ## Blog post

 We've also released a blog post detailing our approach for provisioning hardware for ML experiments.
-Find it [here] (TBA).
+Find it [here](https://www.carted.com/blog/better-hardware-provisioning-for-ml-experiments).

 ## Acknowledgements